filobot/docs-rewrite/README.md

 ### Translations

-The documentation described in this branch of the repository must always prevail in English.
+The documentation described in this branch of the repository must always prevail in **English**.

 If you would like to help by providing translations of this documentation, you may want to take a look at our Wiki translation program by **[clicking here](https://crowdin.com/project/filobot-wiki)**.